 Proving Negligence in Truck Accidents

 Proving who is negligent in a truck accident can be tricky.
 We typically assume that the driver handling the truck is the responsible party.
 While this can be true in accidents caused by driver inattention or use of alcohol on the job, the driver is not always responsible.
 A truck company could be liable, as they generally hold overall responsibility, including hiring and training drivers, and the maintenance and servicing of the vehicles.
+The truck could have commercial automobile coverage that protects the trucking company from liability and damage, the California Department of Insurance states.

 According to FMCSA rules, a truck company is responsible for ensuring a driver has the appropriate licenses and qualifications, as well as specific training, to drive particular commercial trucks.
 Employers should also conduct background checks to ensure a driver does not have a history of reckless driving or other traffic-related offenses.
 A truck company might be responsible for an accident for several reasons, including: